FrostyNick/fgit/readme.md

 # Installation

-> [!WARNING]
-> Only tested on Arch Linux so far.
-This should work across all modern linux distros though.

 - Should work on vast majority of Linux systems.
 - Not on MacOS at the moment.
 Create an issue if you're up for the task!
 - On Windows, it's not supported at the moment, but you might be able to run this program in Git Bash.
 Keep in mind the home directory might not be where you might expect it.
 WSL or Cygwin may also work.